makeabhishek/ML_learning_from_beginning/05_pinns/01_into.md

   <img width="278" alt="image" src="https://github.com/user-attachments/assets/fca05d4e-af73-4bc2-9a98-2eedf0fdfcb9">
 </p>

-### Physics informed NN
+### Physics-Informed Neural Networks (PINNs)
+PINNs are a class of deep learning models that incorporate physical laws, expressed as partial differential equations (PDEs), into the neural network training process.
+The idea is to guide the network to learn solutions that are consistent with both the observed data and the governing physical equations.

-Here we are crafting a loss function. utilizing automatic differentiation capability of NN, we can calcululate the grdients.
+Here we are crafting a loss function. utilizing automatic differentiation capability of NN, we can calcululate the grdients to update the model.
 <p align="center">
   <img width="278" alt="image" src="https://github.com/user-attachments/assets/f9cd53f1-6403-425d-aaeb-420f6cc57cf5">
 </p>